RenierMS/qrschool/docs/en/docs/user/index.md

 # User tutorial

-This software is a progressive web application so you can run it in most devices including computer, mobile devices, also you will allways have the last version.
+This software is a progressive web application, alloiwing it to run on various devices, including computers and mobile devices.
+Additionally, you will allways have the last version.

 Please visit [QRSchool app](https://qrschoolapp.gestionhseq.com)